 Google's latest Chromecast with Google TV is one of the best streaming devices you can buy.
 Consolidating your services into one Google-Assistant-driven interface is pretty sweet.
 Chromecast with Google TV comes with a remote, but what if you can't find the remote or if you want to simply use your phone?
-There's an app for that.
-Just download it, and you can navigate the interface with your Android phone.
+You've got an app for that, and it's available widely around the globe.
+You can use the remote control in the app that was previously named Play Movies and TV, now known simply as Google TV.
+Alternatively, you can now use the Google Home app as well, but the features are limited.
+Just download either one and you can navigate the interface with your Android phone.

-- Download and install the Android TV Remote Control app from the Google Play store (or the iOS store).
+- Download and install the Google TV app from the Google Play store.

 - Launch the app.

 - Tap the remote icon in the lower right corner of the app.